mcneilr2/tailtap.io/README.md

         -Median spot skill level

--As a logged in user, I want all the abilities of the regular user as well as;
+As a logged in user, I want all the abilities of the regular user as well as
     -I want to be able to post videos on skate spot pages of me skating at that location

 ## Implementation